jgci2000/monte-carlo-ising/README.md

 Run the command `make` or `make all` to compile the all of the source code.
 You can also compile just the method you want to run.
 To do that, just type `make method_model`.
 Method can be `fss` or `wl`, and the model can be `Ising` or `spinS`.

+You can also clean compiled files and results from the simulations.
+To do that, just type `make clean` in the terminal to erase compiled files or `make method_model` to erase a specific compiled file from a method and model.
+To clean the results type `make clean_results`.

 To run the algorithm just type `./name_of_executable args` in the console.
 To run the MPI version use `mpirun -np number_cores ./name_of_executable args` .
 If no command line arguments are passed, the computations will completed with the default parameters.
 To change the parameters, you have to pass arguments in the following order:

 ## Wang-Landau Ising: